 \section{Conclusion}

-The current protocol~\cite{choe2020evaluating} has brought significant progress in the evaluation of WSOL methods.
-However, its reliance on manually annotated bboxes during validation for model selection, and annotated test set for threshold estimation leads to an overestimation of localization performance over the test set.
-In this work, we propose the generation of pseudo-bboxes for the validation set using off-the-shelf pretrained region proposal models for both model selection and threshold estimation.
+The currently-used protocol~\cite{choe2020evaluating} for evaluation of WSOL methods has driven significant progress in the field.
+However, its reliance on manually annotated bboxes during validation for model selection, and annotated test set for threshold estimation leads to an overestimation of localization performance on the test set.
+In this work, we propose generating pseudo-bboxes for the validation set using off-the-shelf pretrained region proposal models for both model selection and threshold estimation.
 This threshold is then employed to produce bboxes from \localization maps on the test set.
-Our approach, evaluated across different WSOL methods, demonstrates that employing pseudo-bboxes for model evaluation achieves localization performance comparable to models selected using oracle bboxes and threshold is estimated on test set.
-This is, therefore, a promising and more realistic alternative than using a GT annotated held-out dataset.
+Our approach was evaluated with different WSOL methods and shows that employing pseudo-bboxes for model evaluation achieves localization performance comparable to models selected using GT bboxes where the threshold is estimated on the test set.
+Our approach is therefore a promising and more realistic alternative than using a GT annotated held-out dataset.
 Despite the promising results with our protocol, performing model selection in WSOL without \localization annotation remains an open issue.